 Moreover, Spanish cheese makes the perfect accompaniment to cured meats like jamón and chorizo.
 A great meal could consist of little more than a spread of meats and cheeses, plus a few olives to nibble and some bread to share.

 For travel-friendly vacuum packed products, head to Charcutería Rafael Ramírez, a stall in the local produce market on Calle Feria.
+Alternatively, you can go to their shop on Calle Cardenal Spínola, 3.

 Alternatively, you can head to Flores Gourmet (Calle San Pablo, 24).